bschiffthaler/fastxio/README.md

 make
 ```

-In order to build the library without record validation, pass the `NO_CHEKING` flag to `cmake`
+In order to build the library without record validation, pass the `NO_CHECKING` flag to `cmake`

 ```
 mkdir build